 What is the City and Town approval process?
 How long will it take?

-The New York State Department of Environmental Conservation (DEC) will need to agree to a Record of Decision (ROD) amendment to allow the property to be used for residential and commercial purposes.
-We estimate that the process will take approximately 9 months before any construction can begin.
+The New York State Department of Environmental Conservation (DEC) issued a Record of Decision (ROD) amendment to allow the property to be used for residential and commercial purposes in Fall 2021.

 For more information on SEQR click here

 What is a PUD or PDZ?
 How will they work to help our community get the best redevelopment of this important site?

 A Planned Unit Development Zone (PUD – City of Ithaca) or a Planned Development Zone (PDZ – Town of Ithaca) will allow the site to be used for a variety of purposes rather than just being designated for one purpose.
 This isn’t allowed under present zoning which restricts the use of the property to industrial.
 Under the PUD/PDZ, a mix of residential, commercial, and industrial development will be allowed on the site.
 For a property of this size (95 acres), it makes sense to have the ability to allow multiple land uses.

 What types of space will be available at the site?

 The District will include residential, commercial, and industrial spaces plus public spaces and trails.

 Does it make sense to repurpose the existing structures?
 Is this a green project?
 Will the Project promote sustainability, energy independence, conservation and smart growth?